 In its mission to enhance protections, the Pension Rights Center has prepared a framework called the Consumer Agenda for Retirement Security, through which it works to develop new types of retirement plans, preserve retirees’ pensions, and advocate for more laws that protect workers rights.

-With more Americans retiring, and the retirement savings rates of workers at historically low levels, the Pension Rights Center is working to shore up a crumbling system.
+The Pension Rights Center is working to shore up a crumbling system as more Americans retire, the retirement savings rates of workers are at historically low levels, and consumer debt is on the rise.
 Through regional counseling programs, access to free legal advice, and advocacy for change on a legislative level, the Center hopes to save a critical financial safety net for future generations.